casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 :::

-Observing the deploy, we can see that it has been successful:
+Observing the deploy, we can see that it succeeded:

 <img class="align-center" src={useBaseUrl("/image/tutorials/cross-contract/Deploy.png")} width="600" alt="Deploy" />